Benjamin Magalong: Political career

-Mayor of Baguio
+Mayor of Baguio (2019–present)

 2019 election

 On October 17, 2018, Magalong filed his certificate of candidacy for the mayoralty post of Baguio.
 He ran under a platform of speedy government action, revitalizing the environment, innovating peace and order condition, aggressive traffic management, empowering the youth and a responsive education program.
-He would go against 8 others, mostly veteran politicians including Vice Mayor Edison Bilog, councilors Ed Avila and Leandro Yangot, Jr. and former councilor Jose Molintas.
+He would go against 8 others, mostly veteran politicians including Vice Mayor Edison Bilog, councilors Ed Avila and Leandro Yangot Jr. and former councilor Jose Molintas.

 On the night of May 13, 2019, election day, he was declared as the winner of the 2019 mayoral polls garnering 41,482 votes, a large margin over his closest contender, Vice Mayor Bilog, who garnered 22,670 votes.
 He was proclaimed along with re-elected Congressman Marquez Go and Vice Mayor-elect Faustino A. Olowan.
 He succeeded outgoing three-term Mayor Mauricio Domogan.

 A month after his proclamation as the winner in the mayoral elections, Magalong warned establishments in the city of the existence of several persons using his name to supposedly extort money or place food orders, mostly in restaurants he and his family frequents.